WikiTeam/wikiteam/README.md

 ## Python Environment

-`MediaWiki Scraper` requires [Python 3.8](https://www.python.org/downloads/release/python-380/) or later (less than 4.0), but you may be able to get it run with earlier versions of Python 3.
+`MediaWiki Dump Generator` requires [Python 3.8](https://www.python.org/downloads/release/python-380/) or later (less than 4.0), but you may be able to get it run with earlier versions of Python 3.
 On recent versions of Linux and macOS Python 3.8 should come preinstalled, but on Windows you will need to install it from [python.org](https://www.python.org/downloads/release/python-380/).

-`MediaWiki Scraper` has been tested on Linux, macOS, Windows and Android.
+`MediaWiki Dump Generator` has been tested on Linux, macOS, Windows and Android.
 If you are connecting to Linux or macOS via `ssh`, you can continue using the `bash` or `zsh` command prompt in the same terminal, but if you are starting in a desktop environment and don't already have a preferred Terminal environment you can try one of the following.

-> **NOTE:** You may need to update and pre-install dependencies in order for `MediaWiki Scraper` to work properly.
+> **NOTE:** You may need to update and pre-install dependencies in order for `MediaWiki Dump Generator` to work properly.
 Shell commands for these dependencies appear below each item in the list.
-(Also note that while installing and running `MediaWiki Scraper` itself should not require administrative priviliges, installing dependencies usually will.)
+(Also note that while installing and running `MediaWiki Dump Generator` itself should not require administrative priviliges, installing dependencies usually will.)

 * On desktop Linux you can use the default terminal application such as [Konsole](https://konsole.kde.org/) or [GNOME Terminal](https://help.gnome.org/users/gnome-terminal/stable/).

   <details>
   <summary>Linux Dependencies</summary>

-  While most Linux distributions will have Python 3 preinstalled, if you are cloning `MediaWiki Scraper` rather than downloading it directly you may need to install `git`.
+  While most Linux distributions will have Python 3 preinstalled, if you are cloning `MediaWiki Dump Generator` rather than downloading it directly you may need to install `git`.

   On Debian, Ubuntu, and the like: